Ernest Shackleton: His life and death

 Ernest Shackleton died of a heart attack on January 5, 1922, while on board a ship, the Quest, bound for Antarctica on his fourth expedition to the region.
 He was only 47 years old at the time of his death.

-Shackleton had suffered from angina during his earlier expeditions, but he was determined to continue his explorations of the Antarctic.
+Shackleton had suffered from angina during his earlier expeditions but was determined to continue his explorations of the Antarctic.
 On his last voyage to Antarctica, he became ill in Rio de Janeiro.
 After reaching South Georgia island from where he planned to launch his expedition, he had a heart attack and died in the early morning of January 5.
 His colleagues set out to transport his body to England.
 His wife intervened and asked that they bury him in South Georgia, which they did.

 Shackleton is remembered as one of the greatest explorers of the 20th century and a hero of Antarctic exploration.
 A signature irony of his life is that he died in South Georgia, where only a few years before, he had saved the lives of himself, the crew of the Caird, and ultimately, that of the Endurance.